qrzn23/min/wip/confessions/content.md

 There is plenty of shooting in the valley, from bears, deer, wild sheep and wild goats to pigeons.
 I went out occasionally after the bigger game, though I prefer low country shooting.
 I hate climbing hills unless they are really difficult, as I hate everything which only goes half way.
 There is not much fun, either, in pigeon shooting.
 One does it less for pleasure than for profit, and the pigeon is certainly welcome up country as an alternative to athletic mutton and chicken.

-Footnotes:

-[1] This was done in stark violation of clause 3.
-Knowles and I paid the whole expenses of these undesirable aliens.

-[2] WEH Note: AL II, 33.

-[3] P.S. — Well, I am not so sure.

-[4] Condensed from an article written in 1917 in New York.
-Luckily my own paper refused to publish it!

-[« back to toc]

-unicursal hexagram

-The Mystical Adventure
-Chapter 35.
+### Chapter 35.

 Knowles and I were kept very busy from the fifth to the twenty-second of April.
 Everything had to be repacked in kiltas.
 These are baskets shaped either like wide-mouthed vases or like cabin trunks, and covered with raw hide to protect them from rough usage and bad weather.
 Our limit weight was fifty-three pounds.
 As a beast of burden, a mule is less efficient than a man, and a man that an woman.
 In Kashmir, however, one does not use women as coolies.
 The people are Mohammedans governed by a ruling caste of Hindus.
 This leads to complications; for one thing, though the river is full of mahsir, one is not allowed to fish for them, because one of them had swallowed the soul of the maharajah in his youth!
 Another inconvenience is that one cannot bet beef to eat, for Kashmir is theoretically an independent state.
 The Mohammedan has, of course, no objection to beef; it is the Hindu who prohibits it.

 A curious misfortune overtook a native in this connection.
 His little farm was on the banks of the Indus.
 During the winter two landslides cut him off completely from his neighbours.
 The mountain path could not be repaired until the spring.
 He saved himself from starvation by killing his cow.
-For this offence he barely escaped the penalty of death.[1]
+For this offence he barely escaped the penalty of death.^[Later.
+Poor Sir Hari Singh paid dearly in 1923 for eating sirloin of beef!
+As bad as Jonathan and the honey!]

 We added to our stores by buying a large quantity of local products which it would have been more trouble to bring from England.
 In some cases this was a mistake.
 The matches procurable in Kashmir compare only too unfavourably with the worst products of France at its worst period.
 It was a champion box if it contained half a dozen matches which lit without argument.
 When we got to the glacier, we sued to spend much of our time on sunny days trying to dry them on convenient rocks.